datashield/DSProjectTemplate/README.md

 ## Usage

+### Clone this Repository

-Start by creating your project source code repository from this template: [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).
+Start by creating your project source code repository from this template: see instructions in [Creating a repository from a template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template).

-To proceed in RStudio:
+Read the [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html) vignette to learn the basics of R environment management.

+### Open Project in RStudio

 1. Open this project in R studio by selecting the `project.Rproj` file.
-2. If reported by *renv* in the R console, run the `renv::restore()` to install the R packages in their specific version (as described by the `renv.lock` file).
+2. If reported by *renv* in the R console, run the `renv::restore()` to install the R packages in their specific version (i.e. as described by the `renv.lock` file).

+### Adding a new dependency

+1. Install the R package using `install.packages()` or using [renv::install()](https://rstudio.github.io/renv/reference/install.html) which allows to manage R packages installed from a GitHub repository, Bioconductor or a local package folder
+2. Load the R package in one of your R source code with `library()` (see [R/script.R](https://github.com/datashield/DSProjectTemplate/blob/main/R/script.R) as an example)
+3. Run `renv::snapshot()` to save the new R environment in the file `renv.lock` file